ConsularParadi/Practice/README.md

-# Repository for storing practice code
+# Practice Repo
+### This repository stores tutorial codes for various technologies I am working on